Hypergeometric Functions over Finite Fields: Introduction

-In summary, our setup and main techniques allow us translate many things in a straightforward manner, and the Galois perspective gives us guidelines to see beyond formulas satisfying the ($\ast$) condition.
-Furthermore, these formulas over finite fields can be used to compute global arithmetic invariants of the corresponding hypergeometric abelian varieties.
+In summary, our setup and main techniques allow us to make translations from the classical setting to the finite field setting in a straightforward manner, and the Galois perspective gives us additional helpful guidelines.
+Furthermore, these formulas over finite fields can be used to better understand and further compute global arithmetic invariants of the corresponding hypergeometric abelian varieties.
 We have to be careful: if a result requires additional structures in its proof such as derivative structure or the Lagrange inversion formula, for example in the case of the Pascal triangle identity $\binom{n}{m}+\binom{n}{m-1}=\binom{n+1}{m+1}$, then we cannot expect a direct translation.\footnote{In \cite{Evans86} by Evans, there is an analogue for the derivative operator over finite fields (\cite[(2.8)]{Evans86}) which satisfies an analogue of the Leibniz rule (\cite[Theorem 2.2]{Evans86}).
 However it is not a derivation.
-In \cite{Greene87}, Greene gives the Lagrange inversion formula over finite fields, see Theorem \ref{FFlagrange} below, and points out its drawbacks.} Rather, we can translate any formula satisfying condition ($\ast$) as well as other results that have a suitable geometric/motivic interpretation.
+In \cite{Greene87}, Greene gives the Lagrange inversion formula over finite fields, see Theorem \ref{FFlagrange} below, and points out its drawbacks.} Rather, our approaches are more suitable for translating results with geometric/motivic interpretation.
 In this sense, we will give a few finite field analogues of Ramanujan type formulas for $1/\pi$, see \S \ref{ss:Ram}.\\

+\begin{Remark} We note that our definition of the finite field hypergeometric function is inspired by the advantages afforded by both the definitions of Greene \cite{Greene} and McCarthy \cite{McCarthy}.
+We make a small adjustment with the purpose of keeping the benefits of both of these while also closely aligning with the classical context and remaining compatible with the Galois representation perspective.
+We note, in particular, that our choice of notation implies that results can be stated for all values of $x$ in $\F_q$ and we can interchange parameters to streamline alignment with classical proofs as much as possible.
+For a comparison of our definition with the others, see \S \ref{S:comparison}. \end{Remark}